brendt/stitcher.io/src/content/blog/2024-03-22-testing-patterns.md

 }
 ```

 Now there is even less duplicated setup code to write!
 However, there is a glaring problem: this approach scales poorly.
 Can you imagine having all pattern tests in one test file?
-Luckily, PhpStorm allows to run a single data provider entry, and is able to tell you which specific data provider entry failed:
+Luckily, PhpStorm allows to run a single data provider entry, and is able to tell you which specific data provider entry failed, so there is some fine-grained control:

 ![](/resources/img/blog/pattern-test/phpstorm.png)

 But still… hundreds, potentially thousands, of tests in the same file doesn't seem like an approach that would work in the long run.

-Thanks to data providers though, I had another idea.
+Data providers gave me another idea though.
 What if there's one "main test" that's responsible for testing all patterns, but what if its data provider entries were aggregated from separate files?

 What if…